 Please keep in mind by “saved” I am not referring to going to Heaven when one dies.
 “Heaven,” as I have mentioned previously, is Mount Zion, a small part of the spirit world.
 The saved people from the nations do not go to Mount Zion.
 Only God’s elect go to Mount Zion.
 There they are being prepared to descend to the new earth as the Royal Priesthood.

-The "lost" are those who have absolutely refused to set Jesus Christ as the Lord of their life.
-Their destiny is to become the incarnation of evil, part of Satan.
+The “lost” are those who have absolutely refused to set Jesus Christ as the Lord of their life.
+Their destiny is to become the incarnation of evil — as evil as Satan.
 Thus they no longer are eligible to receive the gift of repentance from God.

 The individuals from the nations pass into the spirit world when they die and are gathered to people like themselves; possibly family members, or acquaintances, or wherever they fit.
 There they are trained in the ways of Heaven, unless, being wicked, they are assigned to the Land of Darkness.